Mytaga/MHome/README.md

 - Add, edit, delete accessories /only admin/
 - Make orders
 - Shopping cart /in progress../
-- View all made orders /only admin/
+- View all made orders by all customers /only admin/
+- Profile section - personal data & tracks all orders made by the client /only registered users/